 The impact?
 Slower delivery times and higher costs getting your product to the consumer.
 And as shipping volumes increase, these costs add up and the consequences can seriously affect your bottom line.

-A Cloud Transportation Management System (TMS) is the Modern Alternative to Carrier-Supplied Parcel Shipping Systems
+A Cloud Parcel Shipping System is the Modern Alternative to Carrier-Supplied Parcel Shipping Systems

 If you’re striving to scale your business, while optimizing customer service and increasing profit margins, it’s time to revisit parcel shipping.
-An effective omnichannel strategy must include a cloud Transportation Management System (TMS) for parcel shipping, which goes beyond anything a carrier-supplied parcel shipping system can accomplish.
+An effective omnichannel strategy must include a cloud multi-carrier parcel shipping system, which goes beyond anything a carrier-supplied parcel shipping system can accomplish.

-A cloud TMS for parcel seamlessly integrates with a retailer’s system of record to automate high volume, multi-carrier, omnichannel shipping.
+Cloud multi-carrier parcel software seamlessly integrates with a retailer’s system of record to automate high volume, multi-carrier, omnichannel shipping.
 It automatically selects the right carrier service for each order according to carrier contracts and business rules; creates or acquires the tracking, labels, and documents; monitors delivery events and automates event exception workflows; manages the manifest and end-of-day processes; and analyzes carrier performance.
 Retailers can satisfy customers’ delivery requirements and drive down the cost of shipping–transforming logistics into a profit center within the business.

 If your parcel shipping capabilities don’t align with your omnichannel retail strategy, you’re likely missing out on potential benefits and impeding the scalability of your businesses.
 And even if you think your omnichannel strategy is mature, it may be time to revisit the latest tools and technology to further advance your approach.